-Longtime readers of our blog would know by now that we do try to tackle dizi-related problems every now and then.
-However, for today we decided to answer a broader question: What key(s) of dizi should an amateur get?
-Many beginners to the instrument often wonder about how many dizis they really need, aside from the oft-quoted D or G key dizi.
+Longtime readers of our blog would know by now that we try to tackle Dizi-related problems every now and then.
+However, for today we decided to answer a broader question: What key(s) of Dizi should an amateur get?
+Many beginners to the instrument often wonder about how many Dizis they really need, aside from the oft-quoted D or G key Dizi.

-Truth is, it really depends on the situation: there could be a piece that you are learning that requires you to have that F key dizi, or you could be an experienced multi-instrumentalist that is trying to experiment with whatever that is available.
+Truth is, it really depends on the situation: there could be a piece that you are learning which requires you to have that F key Dizi, or you could be an experienced multi-instrumentalist that is trying to experiment with whatever that is available.
 We decided to ask Ng Weixuan, a teacher here with us at Eason Music, to share his thoughts regarding the issue.

-According to Weixuan, new learners should start with a D key dizi – aside from being one of the easiest to play, many traditional pieces are in D as well.
-He also adds that serious learners should consider getting our Best Bamboo Flute Set – due to its high quality, buying it would be a worthwhile investment (think no further upgrades down the road)!
+According to Weixuan, new learners should start with a D key Dizi – aside from being one of the easiest to play, many traditional pieces are in D as well.
+He also added that serious learners should consider getting our Best Bamboo Flute Set – due to its high quality, buying it would be a worthwhile investment (think no further upgrades down the road)!

 Check out Weixuan’s interview here:

 Check out our Best Bamboo Flute Set:

 Check out the Jiayue enamel leather Dizi bag featured in this video: